Marvel vs. Capcom Fighting Collection: Arcade Classics: Post-release

 Marvel vs. Capcom Fighting Collection: Arcade Classics received "generally favorable" reviews from critics, according to review aggregator Metacritic, and 95% of critics recommended the game, according to OpenCritic.

 Upon the launch of the game, the online matchmaking system faced numerous issues, with many waiting half an hour to find a game despite the huge player count.
 Capcom acknowledged these issues and fixed them soon after.

-Marvel vs. Capcom Fighting Collection: Arcade Classics was the third highest selling PlayStation 4 title in North America according to the September 2024 download charts.
-The same month, it was the sixteenth best selling game in the United States.
-From November 18 to 24, the Nintendo Switch version debuted as the ninth best selling game in Japan.
-In November, it was the 20th best selling game in the United States.
-By September 2025, Marvel vs. Capcom Fighting Collection: Arcade Classics sold 1 million copies worldwide.
+Marvel vs. Capcom Fighting Collection: Arcade Classics was the 3rd most-downloaded game on PlayStation 4 in the United States and Canada in September 2024.
+That same month, it was the 16th best-selling game in the United States.
+From November 18 to 24, the Nintendo Switch version debuted as the 9th best-selling title in Japan.
+In November, Marvel vs. Capcom Fighting Collection: Arcade Classics was the 20th best-selling game in the United States.

+By September 2025, Marvel vs. Capcom Fighting Collection: Arcade Classics had sold 1 million copies worldwide.
+As of March 31, 2026, the game had sold over 1.2 million copies worldwide.
+By June 30, sales had surpassed 1.3 million copies worldwide.